destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Request Domain Inclusion Annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This percolator query matches on new references that have an abstract, or new enhancements that are abstracts.
+This percolator query matches on new references that have received an abstract.
 This is an example of how the orchestration starts to piece together - if the above automation is executed, and an abstract is created, this automation will then be triggered.

 .. code-block:: json

     {
         "bool": {
-            "should": [
+            "must": [
                 {
                     "nested": {
-                        "path": "reference.enhancements",
+                        "path": "changeset.enhancements",
                         "query": {
                             "term": {
-                                "reference.enhancements.content.enhancement_type": "abstract"
+                                "changeset.enhancements.content.enhancement_type": "abstract"
                             }
                         },
                     }
                 },
-                {
-                    "term": {
-                        "enhancement.content.enhancement_type": "abstract"
-                    }
-                }
             ],
-            "minimum_should_match": 1,
         }
     }